- Home

 It’s widely believed that dreams play an important role in emotional regulation by providing a platform for processing and consolidating emotional experiences.

 During REM sleep, the brain is highly active, particularly in areas associated with emotions and memory.
 And dreams may act as a kind of ‘overnight therapy’, allowing individuals to revisit and make sense of emotionally charged events.
-This process may help with integrating and understanding complex feelings, potentially reducing the emotional intensity of certain experiences.
+This process may help with understanding complex feelings.

 Recent research has revealed that, like humans, jumping spiders experience a sleep-like state with rapid eye movements.